braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/xamarin/android_and_fireos/initial_sdk_setup.md

 >  The Braze Nuget package depends on the [`Xamarin.Android.Support.v4`][12] Nuget package.

-### Step 2: Configure the Braze SDK in Appboy.xml
+### Step 2: Configure the Braze SDK in braze.xml
-Now that the libraries have been integrated, you have to create an `Appboy.xml` file in your project's `Resources/values` folder.
+Now that the libraries have been integrated, you have to create an `braze.xml` file in your project's `Resources/values` folder.
 The contents of that file should resemble the following code snippet:

 >  Be sure to substitute `REPLACE_WITH_YOUR_API_KEY` with the API key located the [App Settings][4] page of the Braze dashboard.